 Bridging the Digital Divide: How Access to Technology Can Advance Financial Inclusion for underprivileged students

 In a time where the worldwide economy is etched in Artificial Intelligence, a student who does not attain a gadget is a student without a voice; it is unfair.
 This socioeconomic gap creates a limitless cycle where individuals with high-speed access leverage AI driven tools to grow their assets, whilst individuals without them are left to surf a composite financial landscape with no planned route.
 This is not a technological gap; it is a gap in opportunity.
+While one student employs an algorithm to optimize their future, another is blocked from starting a bank account.
+We are essentially allowing a lack of hardware to result in a permanent ceiling on what a person can achieve.

 Turning ‘Waste Tech’ Into a Weapon For The Underprivileged